AgregoreWeb/website/blog/2022/04/ipfs-with-chromium.md

 # IPFS + Chromium = Agregore Mobile

 This is the first in a series of blog posts about Agregore Mobile's development.
-In this post we will be looking at how we got the initial version of the browser compiling and some of the challanges we faced in getting IPFS working with our fork of the Chromium Browser.
+In this post we will be looking at how we got the initial version of the browser compiling and some of the challenges we faced in getting IPFS working with our fork of the Chromium Browser.

-## Compiling and De-Googling Chromium
+## Compiling and DeGoogling Chromium

 One of the first steps of building Agregore Mobile was to choose a web browser engine to build on top of.
-Since the [desktop](https://github.com/AgregoreWeb/agregore-browser/) version of Agregore is based on the [Electron.js](https://www.electronjs.org/) framework, which in turm is built on top of Chromium, we opted to use [Chromium for Android](https://www.chromium.org/chromium-projects/) as the basis of our browser.
+Since the [desktop](https://github.com/AgregoreWeb/agregore-browser/) version of Agregore is based on the [Electron.js](https://www.electronjs.org/) framework, which in turn is built on top of Chromium, we opted to use [Chromium for Android](https://www.chromium.org/chromium-projects/) as the basis of our browser.

-However, we wanted to have a more private experience out of the box and to get rid of some of the Google-isms plus add some ad blocking and extension functionality to make it closer to the desktop expeirence.
+However, we wanted to have a more private experience out of the box and to get rid of some of the Google-isms plus add some ad blocking and extension functionality to make it closer to the desktop experience.

 ### Kiwi Browser